sbmlteam/libsbml/dev/utilities/count-lines-of-code/README.txt

 Mac / Unix / CYGWIN
 ===================
 Analog to the windows scripts, these scripts will produce the same files.
-The olny differenceWill is that they search for cloc in the environment variable CLOC, or in the path.
+The only difference is that they search for cloc in the environment variable CLOC, or in the path.

 src-no-bindings.sh: produces no-bindings.csv in this folder